-The LFMM contains a linear programming (LP) representation of U.S. petroleum refining activities, biofuels production activities, and other non-petroleum liquid fuels production activity in eight domestic U.S. regions and refining activity in a new Maritime Canada/Caribbean refining region (created to represent short-haul international refineries that predominantly serve U.S. markets).
+The LFMM contains a linear programming (LP) representation of U.S. petroleum refining activities, biofuels production activities, and other non-petroleum liquid fuels production activity in eight domestic U.S. regions, as well as refining activity in the non-U.S. Maritime Canada/Caribbean refining region (created to represent short-haul international refineries that predominantly serve U.S. markets).
 In order to better represent policy, import/export patterns, and biofuels production, the eight U.S. regions were defined by subdividing three of the five Petroleum Administration for Defense Districts (PADDs) (Figure 10).
-The LP model also represents crude import supply curves, gasoline import supply curves from Europe, advanced ethanol import supply curves from Brazil, and exogenously defined imports and exports for selected products.
+The LP model also represents crude import supply curves, petroleum product import and export curves, biodiesel import supply curves, and advanced ethanol import supply curves from Brazil.
 The nine LFMM regions and import/export curves are connected in the LP via crude and product transit links.
 In order to interact with other NEMS modules with different regional representations, certain LFMM inputs and outputs are converted from sub-PADD regions to other regional structures and vice versa.
 The linear programming results are used to determine end-use product prices for each Census Division (shown in Figure 5) using the assumptions and methods described below.